gardener/gardener/docs/concepts/gardenlet.md

 ### [`ManagedSeed` Controller](../../pkg/gardenlet/controller/managedseed)

 The `ManagedSeed` controller in the `gardenlet` reconciles `ManagedSeed` that refers to `Shoot` scheduled on `Seed` the gardenlet is responsible for.
-Additionally, the controller monitors `Seed`s, which are owned by `ManagedSeed`s referencing `Shoot`s scheduled on Seeds for which the gardenlet is designated as responsible.
+Additionally, the controller monitors `Seed`s, which are owned by `ManagedSeed`s for which the gardenlet is responsible.

-The controller waits for the referenced Shoot to undergo a reconciliation process.
+On `ManagedSeed` reconciliation, the controller first waits for the referenced Shoot to undergo a reconciliation process.
 Once the Shoot is successfully reconciled, the controller sets the `ShootReconciled` status of the ManagedSeed to `true`.
-It creates `garden` namespace within the target Shoot cluster.
-The controller also manages secrets related to Seeds, such as `backups` and `kubeconfig`.
-It ensures that these secrets are created and updated in accordance with the specifications provided.
-Finally, it deploys the `gardenlet` within the specified Shoot cluster which will register the `Seed` cluster.
+Then, it creates `garden` namespace within the target Shoot cluster.
+The controller also manages secrets related to Seeds, such as the `backup` and `kubeconfig` secrets.
+It ensures that these secrets are created and updated according to the ManagedSeed spec.
+Finally, it deploys the `gardenlet` within the specified Shoot cluster which registers the `Seed` cluster.

-On delete operation of `ManagedSeed`, it removes the corresponding `Seed` that was originally created by the controller.
-Subsequently it removes the `gardenlet` instance within the Shoot cluster.
-The controller also ensures the deletion of related Seed `secrets`, including backups and kubeconfig.
+On `ManagedSeed` deletion, the controller first deletes the corresponding `Seed` that was originally created by the controller.
+Subsequently, it deletes the `gardenlet` instance within the Shoot cluster.
+The controller also ensures the deletion of related Seed secrets.
 Finally, the dedicated `garden` namespace within the Shoot cluster is deleted.

 ### [`NetworkPolicy` Controller](../../pkg/gardenlet/controller/networkpolicy)